Testably/Testably.Abstractions/Docs/Testing.md

  ### Events
  All changes in the file system trigger certain events.
 All events can be
- - *intercepted*, before they occur (and e.g. an exception thrown to prevent the event from completing) on the `MockFileSystem.Intercept` property:
+ - *intercepted*, before they occur (and e.g. an exception thrown to prevent the event from completing) on the `Intercept` property:
    ```csharp
        MockFileSystem fileSystem = new();
            fileSystem.Intercept.Creating(FileSystemTypes.File,